firte14/FAC14/README.md

 The current design for the Hot Beans Web website has different foundational elements in place that were put in the direction of meeting the clients requirements

 #### Colour Theory
 In regards to the colour theory, it was kept in line with the original logo.
 The maintained green colour scheme represents growth, stability, and nature aligning with the company's "Hot Beans" branding while conveying reliability

 #### The Golden Ratio Application

 The creation of the major layout divisions where done to follow the golden ratio standard:
-.The height to hero sections ratio(1.1.618)
+.The height to hero sections ratio(1.1.618)<br/>
 .
-The card's dimensions (e.g 300px * 485px)
+The card's dimensions (e.g 300px * 485px)<br/>
-.Typography scale (16px, 26px, 42px, 68px)
+.Typography scale (16px, 26px, 42px, 68px)<br/>
-.The image-to-text proportions in the team profiles This was done to create natural visual harmony across the website, which makes the content more appealing and easier to process
+.The image-to-text proportions in the team profiles<br/>
+This was done to create natural visual harmony across the website, which makes the content more appealing and easier to process<br/>

 ### 2.2 Optimisation